axibase/atsd-use-cases/integrations/aws/route53-email-notifications/README.md

 ### Advanced Configuration

-* To configure advanced settings, expand the **Alerts** menu and select **Rules**.
+* To configure advanced settings, expand the **Alerts** menu and click **Rules**.
 Follow the procedure described by the [Notification Attachments Documentation](https://axibase.com/docs/atsd/rule-engine/notifications/#attachments) to include detailed reports and portals in your alert emails.

 * Enable the **Attach Details** option to include detailed email reports upon alarm notification: